 LDWF typically participates in three SEAMAP surveys: Shrimp/Groundfish, Vertical Line, and Bottom Longline during the January through June time period.
-Due to the Covid-19 pandemic, the Shrimp/Groundfish survey was cancelled.
+Due to the Covid-19 pandemic, the Fall Shrimp/Groundfish survey was completed over five days with a reduced crew to allow for social distancing.
+Environmental and biological data were collected at 23 stations during the survey period.
 Vertical Line and Bottom Longline were conducted but at a very reduced rate.
 On these surveys, teams of three to nine fisheries biologists collect, process, and enter both catch data and environmental parameters, including a water column profile.
 These surveys are conducted from April through October with data management and reporting completed during the winter.
-During the reporting period, sampling and reporting were completed for all surveys conducted.
+During the reporting period, sampling and reporting were completed for 17 bottom longline and 22 vertical line stations.
 LDWF representatives participated in the Spring GSMFC meeting.